Culture

 Letting Appalachian Ohio speak for itself

-Brandon Thompson, (who is also outgoing president of the Athens County Visitors Bureau), stressed the significance of crafting narratives that reflect the diverse and resilient nature of the community.
+Brandon Thompson, (Director of Ohio Brew Week and the annual Athens Halloween Block Party, as well as also outgoing president of the Athens County Visitors Bureau), stressed the significance of crafting narratives that reflect the diverse and resilient nature of the community.
 He expressed frustration with the harmful stereotypes associated with Southeast Ohio which paint its population as “all white, poor, and dumb.”

 “It’s not who we are,” Thompson said.
 “We’re resilient, we’re welcoming, and we need to be able to tell our stories.”